 - As women in leadership, WE need to support flexibility.
 This is so important.
 If your team comes to you wanting to discuss flexible working options, be the change.
 Listen to their request and see what may be possible.

 The final two presenters for day one, Kylie McLean, Chief Digital Officer, Australia & New Zealand, IBM and Simon Noonan, Chief Information Officer, SportsBet, touched on workplace culture.
 Kylie really drove home the message that as leaders, it’s so important to create a culture that gets your team to thrive.
 This was a fantastic leeway into Simon’s Case Study around transforming workplace culture, with SportsBet as an example.
 Honestly, SportsBet sounds like an amazing place to work with a fantastic culture.
-Guided by their purpose, underpinned by their values, SportsBet don’t just have their values hung on the wall; they live their values, which makes all the difference.
+Guided by its purpose, and underpinned by its values, SportsBet doesn’t just have its values hung on the wall; they live its values, which makes all the difference.

 DAY 2: 24 July

 Inspired from day one, excited for day two and it did not disappoint.
 The fantastic line-up of speakers included:

 - Stuart Harrison, Chief Information Security Officer, Medibank